 1. Learn about the valley’s wildlife at Cochahuasi Animal Sanctuary

 Located on the road from Cusco to Pisac, the privately-run Santuario Animal de Ccochahuasi (Cochahuasi Animal Sanctuary) has been rescuing and sheltering wild species since 2007, many of which are endangered and have been taken from illegal hunters or poachers.

-While the ultimate aim is for the animals to be returned to the wild, many species are sheltered here, including Andean condors, vicuñas and even pumas.
-You can see them yourself as part of a three-hour tour of the sanctuary and can get here by taxi (it’s a 22-kilometre (14-mile) drive from Cusco) or a colectivo from Cusco to Pisac.
+While the ultimate aim is for the animals to be returned to the wild, many species are sheltered here, including Andean condors, vicuñas, and even pumas.
+You can see them yourself as part of a three-hour tour of the sanctuary and can get here by taxi (it’s a 22-kilometer (14-mile) drive from Cusco) or a colectivo from Cusco to Pisac.